 In addition, parents of English learners will be notified regarding parental involvement opportunities in the same manner as notice is given regarding other Title I programs.

-For more information, parents may refer to the Charlottesville City School Board policy on Limited English Proficient Students, English as a Second Language or contact Program Director Beverly Catlin at 434-245-2421 or Beverly.Catlin@charlottesvilleschools.org.
+For more information, parents may refer to the Charlottesville City School Board policy on Limited English Proficient Students, our website’s information about English as a Second Language, or contact Program Director Jeannie Pfautz at 434-245-2421 or PfautzJ1@charlottesvilleschools.org.

 School divisions must provide parents/guardians and adult students annual notice of their rights to inspect and review education records, amend education records, consent to disclosure of personally identifiable information in education records and file a complaint with the U.S. Department of Education.
 Refer to the U.S. Department of Education’s Model Notification of Rights under FERPA for Elementary and Secondary Schools.